Mondshein Sequences (a.k.a. (2,1)-Orders): Preliminaries

 For a path $P$ and two vertices $x$ and $y$ in $P$, let \emph{$P[x,y]$} be the subpath in $P$ from $x$ to $y$.
 A path with endpoints $v$ and $w$ is called a \emph{$vw$-path}.
 A vertex $x$ in a $vw$-path $P$ is an \emph{inner vertex} of $P$ if $x \notin \{v,w\}$.
-For convenience, every vertex in a cycle is an inner vertex of that cycle.
+For convenience, every vertex in a cycle is called an \emph{inner vertex} of that cycle.

-The set of inner vertices of an ear $P$ is denoted as $inner(P)$.
-The inner vertex sets of the ears in an ear decomposition of $G$ play a special role, as they partition $V(G)$.
+For an ear $P$, let $inner(P)$ the set of its inner vertices.
+The inner vertex sets of the ears in an ear decomposition of $G$ play a special role, as they partition $V$.
 Every vertex of $G$ is contained in exactly one long ear as inner vertex.
 This gives readily the following characterization of $\overline{V_i}$.

 \begin{observation} For every $i$, $\overline{V_i}$ is the union of the inner vertices of all long ears $P_j$ with $j > i$. \end{observation}

 We will compare vertices and edges of $G$ by their first occurrence in a fixed ear decomposition.